 In other words, if you’ve ever thought that manifestation “just isn’t for you,” we’d like to challenge that — because we believe there’s a manifestation technique out there for everyone.
 As we look forward to a new year, you should consider manifestation an important first step toward sticking to your New Year’s resolutions or achieving your goals.

-Here are five manifestation exercises to help you get exactly what you want in the coming year.
+Here are five manifestation exercises to help you get exactly what you want in the coming year—because 2023 is going to be your year.

 1. Pretend it’s one year from now, and journal on how the year went for you